perkinsjr/complex-api/README.md

 # Express TypeScript API Demo

-A clean, production-ready Express TypeScript API with comprehensive OpenAPI documentation, designed for deployment on Unkey's cloud platform.
+A clean, production-ready Express TypeScript API with comprehensive OpenAPI documentation and **no authentication requirements**, designed for easy deployment and testing.

 ## Features

 - **Express.js** with TypeScript for type-safe backend development
-- **OpenAPI 3.0** specification with Swagger UI documentation
+- **OpenAPI 3.0** specification with automatic generation from code annotations
+- **No Authentication Required** - All endpoints are publicly accessible
+- **Dynamic OpenAPI Generation** - Spec updates automatically with code changes
 - **Modular route structure** with organized endpoint separation
 - **Security middleware** with Helmet for HTTP security headers
 - **Compression middleware** for optimized response sizes
 - **Health check endpoint** for monitoring and deployment readiness
 - **Docker support** for containerized deployment
-- **Production-ready** configuration for Unkey platform
+- **Development tools** with auto-regenerating documentation

 ## API Endpoints